Why "Hard Work" Is Not The Factor That Guarantees Success In Business

 Everyone has different talents.
 Often we go after things based on the talents we possess.
 But we can also become passionate and work towards something without innate talent and become talented at it.
 But not without some grunt work.

 Two different people with the same passion and dedication but different talents can put in the same level of hard work and reach the end at very different times.
 Take my sister and me as an example.
 We both liked school and worked extremely hard to get good grades.
-But I had an undiagnosed learning disability and my sister was naturally incredibly smart.
+But I had an undiagnosed learning disability, and my sister was naturally incredibly smart.
 She was amazing.
 We both worked very hard to reach our goals but she was able to get there quicker with higher results than I did because of her natural talent for academics.

 It's not to say I was slower because I didn't work as hard, in fact, because I had so much to make up for I might have even worked harder, simply because I had to.
 Now, this isn't to say I didn't have any talents.
 I was fairly inclined toward athletics.
-I wouldn't say I was naturally the best but I had a head for sports (and still do).
+I wouldn't say I was naturally the best, but I had a head for sports (and still do).

 Here's the thing.
-Yes, I think hard work is important but I also do not think it is the only relevant factor.
-I don't think it's effective to walk around saying things like "my success is from hard work, the kind of hard work that most people aren't willing to do."
+Yes, I think hard work is important, but I also do not think it is the only relevant factor.
+I don't think it's effective to walk around saying things like, "My success is from hard work, the kind of hard work that most people aren't willing to do."

 That's just not the whole picture.

-So, if you're struggling to get your business to a viable state or get yourself to the next level and the world is telling you "all you have to do is work hard," remember this, you are working hard, you are doing what most people aren't willing to do and your timing is your own.
+So, if you're struggling to get your business to a viable state or get yourself to the next level and the world is telling you, "All you have to do is work hard," remember this, you are working hard, you are doing what most people aren't willing to do, and your timing is your own.
 Would it be nice to get there a little quicker, of course, but you are doing an amazing job and it's coming.